S-I-M-O-N/gb-multi-rom-creator/README.md

 # gb-multi-rom-creator
-Shell script to create multiroms based on Reiner Ziegler's startup.gb
+Script to create multiroms based on Reiner Ziegler's startup.gb

-Roms (*.gb) need to placed in bash script directory.
+Roms (*.gb) need to placed in script directory.